avioconsulting/apics-terraform-ansible/README.md

 	| outputs.tf | Output values after creation (ids of the subnets). |
 	| compute.tf | Details of all of the compute resources, and their configurations and then executes the Ansible configurations. |

-### configure Module
+### Configure Module
-Technically not a module, but contains the playbooks for Ansible to install software.
+Technically not a module, but the configure folder contains the playbooks for Ansible to install software.

 	| Name | Description |
 	| ---- | -------------- |